preciofishbone/OmniaDocsG2/blocks/people-rollup/index.rst

 Query
 -----------
-Here you can swork with the Query for what to display in the block.
+Here you can work with the Query for what to display in the block.

 .. image:: peoplerollup-settings-query.png